 With respect to the compliance hearing, Section 102.59 of the Board's Rules provides that "the procedures provided in §§ 102.24 through 102.51" regarding complaints "will be followed insofar as applicable" after issuance of the compliance specification and notice of hearing.
 This includes Section 102.38, which addresses the rights of parties to appear and participate in hearings on a complaint (see § 6-400, above), as well as the other sections governing such hearings (Secs.
 102.34-102.44).
+The procedure in Section 102.53 for appealing Regional Director compliance determinations, discussed above, does not apply to compliance specifications.
+ILWU (Pacific Crane Maintenance Co.), 370 NLRB No. 104, slip op. at 1 n.
+5 (2021).

 As for whether a charging party may assert and present evidence at the compliance hearing in support of a position that is inconsistent with the General Counsel's position, see Mike-Sells Potato Chip Co., 366 NLRB No. 29 (2018), enfd.
 761 Fed.
 Appx.
 5 (D.C.
 Cir.
 2019).
 In that case, the charging party union sought to introduce evidence at the compliance hearing in support of its theory that the respondent's backpay obligations relating to commission-based pay should account for drivers working additional hours due to the respondent's unlawful unilateral change.
 The union's theory had been rejected by the Regional Director and by the General Counsel on the union's appeal.
 However, the union did not thereafter file a request for review with the Board as provided in Section 102.53 of the Board's Rules.
-The judge ruled that the union was precluded from presenting evidence at the hearing in support its different theory, as one of the purposes of the appeal and request-for-review procedure in Section 102.53 was to resolve such disputes between the charging party and the General Counsel before the hearing.
+The judge ruled that the union was precluded from presenting evidence at the hearing in support its different theory, as one of the purposes of the appeal and request-for-review procedure in Section 102.53 was to resolve such disputes between the charging party and the GC before the hearing.
 Slip op. at 6; Tr.
 28. The union subsequently filed exceptions to the judge's ruling, but the Board affirmed it.